qinggao68/Denovo-project/README.md

 # Purpose

-The purpose of this project is to create maps using various of mapping packages, particularly leaflet, leaflet.extras, etc to analyze the senior housing space.
-I specifically selected to focus only on Brookdale Senior Living as it is the largest provider in the U.S..
-The codes I wrote can be reproduced and used in analyzing other major players in a different healthcare industry.
-It can be used during the M&A pre-screening stage by reviewing the existing locations or affiliates of a company on a map and assisting the business development team( M&A team) to explore which states the company has yet expanded into.
-Once, the states that the company has not yet expanded into been map out on a map, we can easily conduct the next preliminary analysis, which can be done through API into the US Census data.
-We can retrieve the data based on the company's strategic M&A criteria, like growth of population, income level, or growth of elerly population.
-After, we have finished conducting the preliminary research and selected some of the top locations based on the company's strategic M&A criteria, we can proceed further into setting the radius of the proposed locations to the existing locations.
-This will comes in handy especially if the company operate in an industry where the acquired doctors chairside at a close-by location.

-Furthermore, the codes can also be used to support denovos projects.
-Again, by mapping out all the existing locations, the DeNovos department will be able to view the existing locations on a map and come up with some locations for DeNovos activities.
+The purpose of this project is to create maps using various R packages, particularly leaflet, leaflet.extras, and use API to retrieve U.S. Census Bureau data to identify potential white space opportunities based on given M&A criteria.

+I hope this project will be useful during the M&A pre-screening stage to find a list of potential targets that fit within the buyer's strategic M&A goals - whether that is acquiring another company within the identified location(s) or planning out a de-novo development.

+# Key Findings

+This project focused on Brookdale Senior Living, which is one of the largest senior living providers in the U.S. Some of the key findings: in the past years, Brookdale closed 25 facilities spanned across 4 states - WA, TX, Washington D.C., and CA Brookdale still has 751 facilities and has the most market presence in TX, FL, and CA with 108, 92, and 79 open facilities, respectively
+I discovered there are 14 states that Brookdale has yet any market presence, they are: "AK", "HI", "IA", "ME", "MI", "MS", "NV".
+"NH".
+"NM", "ND", "OR", "PA", "SD", and "VT" conducted in-depth market research and found that OR is one of the fastest-growing states that has an increasing number of older adults then I found that Multnomah County and Washington County have the highest projected elderly population in 2019

-## Additional Information
+# Additional Information
 In my analysis, the dataset that I found on the Homeland Infrastructure Foudation-Level is not up-to-dated.
 As of now, Brookdale has already expanded into the proposed state that I recommended in my project, which is Oregon.
+And, the numbers of both closed and still open facilities may also not been up-to-dated.

 # Project Scope
 1. Examine the dataset